 Still, there’s something about emerging from winter break with a fresh-from-vacation glow.
 Instead of reaching for a conventional self-tanner, this super easy DIY is inspired by an old WWII-era trick, when women supposedly used tea bags to give themselves a natural-looking tan.
 Makes sense—the tannic acid that gives black tea its color has been known to stain teeth as well as fabrics when spilled.
 Tried and tested—this spray tan really works with some patient layering.
 Not to mention, the scent of black tea and vanilla is pretty yummy.

-Here’s how to whip it up and use it.
+Here’s how to whip it up and use this homemade tanning lotion.
 Just note, this formula is temporary, and washes off in the shower or during sweat sessions.
 So it’s best for special events!

-Stir vanilla extract into hot water, and steep tea in the mixture for 10 minutes.
+To make this homemade self-tanner, stir vanilla extract into hot water, and steep tea in the mixture for 10 minutes.
 (For a darker spray, use four tea bags and steep for longer.)
-Let cool for at least 30 minutes.
+Let the DIY self-tanner cool for at least 30 minutes.
 Pour into a glass spray bottle, store in the refrigerator, and use within one to two weeks (tea is perishable).

-That’s it.
+That’s it for this very easy to make DIY self-tanner!
 Getting a safe, temporary sun-kissed glow in the middle of winter is as simple as that.

 Photo credit: Alicia Cho

 Download the app for easy shopping on the go

 By providing your mobile number, you agree to receive marketing text messages from Thrive Market.
 Consent not a condition to purchase.
 Msg & data rates apply.
 Msg frequency varies.
 Reply HELP for help and STOP to cancel.